launchdarkly-labs/terraform-provider-launchdarkly-flag-evaluation/README.md

+> This project is not officially supported by LaunchDarkly.

 # terraform-provider-launchdarkly-flag-evaluation

 This repo contains an `ldflags` provider that wraps the [LaunchDarkly Go SDK](https://docs.launchdarkly.com/sdk/server-side/go).
 The provider directory `ldflags/` contains five flag evaluation data sources: